 On 17 March 1885, he married Annie Ellen Card (1862-1938), daughter of Alexander Card, of Glenboro.
 They had five children: Alice Eula Parrish (1886-1988, married to Percy Ellsworth Browne), Nellie Jean Parrish (1889-?, wife of Jacob Lawrence Hegler), Mabel Card Parrish (1892-1981, wife of Robert Elmer Spear and Cecil Bray Philp), Frederick William Parrish, and Wilfrid Linton Parrish (1897-?).
-He was a member of the Brandon city alderman (1896-1897) and Winnipeg Grain Exchange (President, 1900).
-He was a member of the Manitoba Curling Association (President, 1901-1902), IOOF, North West Commercial Travellers Association, St. Stephen’s Broadway United Church, Canadian Club, Carleton Club, Fellowship Club, Masons (Prince Rupert Lodge No. 1), and Khartum Shriners.
+He was a Brandon city alderman (1897) and a member of the Winnipeg Grain Exchange (President, 1900).
+He was a member of the Manitoba Curling Association (President, 1901-1902), IOOF, North West Commercial Travellers Association, St. Stephen’s Broadway United Church, Canadian Club, Carleton Club, Fellowship Club, Masons (Prince Rupert Lodge No. 1), Khartum Shriners, and Whytewold Club (President, 1905).

 During the First World War, he was Honorary Captain and Paymaster of the 90th Winnipeg Rifles (1910-1914).
 He was elected to the Manitoba Legisislature at the 1914 general election and was re-elected in 1915 but defeated in the 1920 general election.
 He was President of the Royal Canadian Curling Association and the Winnipeg General Hospital (1936-1937).